srcodes12/connectivecpp.github.io/README.md

 Logo and banner designed by Ariel Peretz.

-Contributions have been made by Matthew Briggs, Daniel Muldrew, and Bob Higgins.
+Contributions have been made by Matthew Earulic, Daniel Muldrew, Bob Higgins, and Matthew Briggs.

 ## Who is Using Connective C++ Software?